Prayer for Israel and Palestine at this time Click here for more details

 A Vision of Creation has been approved by the Diocesan Synod and provides the frame within which we work together here to fulfil the Fifth Mark of Mission – To strive to safeguard the integrity of Creation and sustain and renew the life of the earth, an integral part of proclaiming the Good News of the Kingdom.

-We are seeking to show how the parishes of Blackburn diocese are demonstrating their commitment to Creation Care by becoming Environmental Champions.
-Please tell us if you have some environmental achievement you wish to share - in your worship, in sustainable care of your church building, in sensitive management of your churchyard, in working with your local school or community - sending an image and 500 words of text.
+We are seeking to show how the parishes of Blackburn diocese are demonstrating their commitment to Creation Care.
+Please tell us if you have some environmental achievement you wish to share - in your worship, in sustainable care of your church building, in sensitive management of your churchyard, in working with your local school or community - sending an image and 100-200 words of text.

 We work ecumenically across the region and with our neighbouring dioceses.
 For example, our Loaves and Fishes Project brought together Christian communities and schools around Morecambe Bay in meals celebrating local seafood and homemade bread.